 Child Abandonment Warrant Applications

-All persons applying for a misdemeanor arrest warrant for Criminal Abandonment of a Child will be required to provide a case number for an open child support case filed with the Georgia Department of Human Services before the warrant application will be scheduled for a hearing by a judge.
-You may contact the Department of Human Services at:
+All persons applying for a misdemeanor arrest warrant for Criminal Abandonment of a Child should provide a case number if they have an open child support case filed with the Georgia Department of Human Services.
+If you wish to get information about an existing case or to open a case, you may contact the Department of Human Services at:

 Department of Human Services